19 Wedding Registry Items You’ll Probably Regret 5 Years Later

 Hey, it’s happy hour every night when you’re married, right?
 Not exactly.
 “Turns out they’re extremely messy and don’t hold any more than a blender does,” Ntouskas says.
 “They aren’t practical for anything other than drink mixing and they end up being brought out only for parties.”
 She got one when she got married and has used it three times in six years.
 “That’s once every two years!”
 Ntouskas says.
 Go for a practical blender instead.

 Marriage will not magically make you Martha Stewart or even necessarily healthy.
 And juicers can be monster-sized.
 “The juicer is like the New Year’s resolutions of registries,” Ntouskas says.
 “It’s marketed so well that you think you’ll get healthy, you’ll juice—it will be the best thing you ever bought!
-Every one of my couples have said that they used it just once.”
+Every one of my couples has said that they used it just once.”
 Yet another vote for a good blender.
-Smoothies are healthier anyway because they retain the produce’s fiber.
+And when you’re celebrating the big day, make sure you remember these things you should never post about your wedding on social media.

 Ntouskas says a popcorn machine sounds like a perfect gift for a new couple.
 They’ll be having lots of movie nights at home snuggling on the couch, right?
 “Most couples are so busy they have very little leisure time after the honeymoon,” she says.
 “Using the popcorn machine takes five times the amount of time as those microwavable bags and will need to be cleaned when you’re finished.”